system-zero/system-zero/README.md

 Such a style is called usually object oriented style, though in this specific usage,
 there is no object to operate, since there are no properties, though they can be
 added one day.
-It is being used here for code organization, and because oit offers
+It is being used here for code organization, and because it offers
 flexibility, as the user of this structure, it can overide this method with another
-function implementation tailored in the needs.
+function implementation, tailored in the needs.

-In any case the most important here is that the command File.size and the underlying
+In any case the most important here, is that the command File.size and the underlying
 library function matches.
-And in this case they match also the arguments.
+And in this case they also match the arguments.
 However, we can extend the command to take another argument from the command line
 and do something different, like to print the bytes also in MegaBytes.
 And many tools usually work that way.